TABLE OF CONTENTS

 No Internet Message After Reboot:

 If you reboot your DAKboard OS device and receive a No Internet message, this does not necessarily mean that your internet is down, instead it may mean that your DAKboard cannot reach the internet through your network.
-This could indicate that there is an issue with your WiFi signal strength, preventing the DAKboard from connecting to your router.
-If your router and DAKboard just reset together, the DAKboard may have come back up before the router completed its connection to the internet.
+This could indicate that there is an issue with your WiFi signal strength, preventing the DAKboard from connecting to your router, or there may be an issue with the DAKboard communicating with the router.

-First, make sure your router is online and connected to the internet, then try rebooting your DAKboard OS device by unplugging it and plugging it back in.
+For example, if your router and DAKboard just reset together due to a power outage or if you physically reset these devices, the DAKboard may have come back up before the router completed its connection to the internet.
+In this case, make sure your router is online and connected to the internet, then try rebooting your DAKboard OS device by unplugging it and plugging it back in.
 If you still get the No Internet message, check your last reported WiFi signal as described above.
 If your signal strength is less than you expected, try rebooting your router, Mesh Nodes, Access Points, or WiFi Extenders as they may also be having issues connecting.
 Once they are back online reboot the DAKboard again.
 If the issue persists, try moving your DAKboard closer to the router, or moving your Mesh Node, Access Point, or WiFi extender close to it.

 Alternatively, you can connect your DAKboard via ethernet to bypass the need for WiFi altogether.
 If you don't want to run a long wire to your router, check and see if your Mesh Nodes or WiFi Extenders have an ethernet port you can connect to instead.
 You can also use Ethernet Over Power (EOP) devices as they use your home's electrical circuitry to make an artificial ethernet connection to your Display.